mdubey96/noiseColor/README.md

 # noiseColor
-Researching the colors of noise produced by water
+Researching the colors of noise produced by water and lasers.